b0nce/MemoryEfficientCLIP/README.md

-# Triton Optimized CLIP Loss
+# Memory Efficient CLIP and LiT Loss

-A memory-efficient implementation of CLIP contrastive loss using the Triton compiler.
-This repository provides high-performance CUDA kernels that optimize the computation of CLIP (Contrastive Language-Image Pre-training) loss functions for large batch sizes and embedding dimensions.
+A memory-efficient implementation of CLIP (Contrastive Language-Image Pre-training) and LiT (Locked-image text Tuning) contrastive loss functions using the Triton compiler.
+This repository provides high-performance CUDA kernels that optimize the computation of contrastive loss functions for large batch sizes and embedding dimensions.
 Tested only on A100 80Gb.

 ## Overview